Offset Lock with 440 GHz Range using Electro-Optic Modulation: Abstract

 \section{Abstract}

-Offset locking is a popular method for stabilizing laser frequency, which is crucial to many physics experiments.
+Offset locking is crucial to many physics experiments.
 Wide range offset locks are desirable, as they increase the span of usable frequencies in an experiment.
 Here, we experimentally realize a wide-range offset lock using a beat-note setup combined with electro-optic phase modulation.
-By using frequency down-conversion of the beat note and locking to sidebands generated by electro-optic modulation, we achieve an offset range of $\pm$ 220.1 GHz with offset frequency fluctuations under 0.1 Hz, enabling an optical heterodyne offset lock with the largest known range of any such lock.
+By using frequency down-conversion of the beat note and locking to sidebands generated by electro-optic modulation, we achieve an offset range of $\pm$ 220.1 GHz with offset frequency fluctuations under 0.1 Hz and a phase error variance of 0.017 rad$^2$ over a 100 kHz bandwidth, greatly widening the range compared to past setups using this method.
 The relative simplicity of our setup provides a compelling method for locking at offsets in the hundreds of GHz range.